-The source code will be downloaded to <genode-dir>/contrib/linux-<hash>/ respectively.
+The source code will be downloaded to the linux-<hash> and jitterentropy-<hash> subdirectories within the <genode-dir>/contrib/ directory.

 4. To boot the scenario as an operating system on a PC, a boot loader is needed.
 The build process produces a bootable disk or ISO image that includes the GRUB2 boot loader as well as a working boot-loader configuration.
 Download the boot loader as ingredient for the image-creation step.